 Get your questions answered with our guide on the dangerous jungle that is the Grounded universe.
 The Table of Contents below is clickable for each question you may have.
 Before jumping in, know that the only question with minor spoilers is the “What is Weakening the Laser” bit.
-Otherwise, if you have any extra questions, be sure to let us know in the comments below.

 If you’re not sure how to invite friends to your online server in Grounded, it’s not too difficult.
 Unfortunately, at this time, there’s no in-game way to invite others to your server aside from having them join you instead.
 The process to play with friends after hosting an online server is to make sure you’re both added as friends on your platform of choice.